platformio/platformio-core/docs/faq.rst

 What is PlatformIO?
 ~~~~~~~~~~~~~~~~~~~

-`PlatformIO <http://platformio.org>`_ is an open-source cross-platform code
+`PlatformIO <http://platformio.org>`_ is an open source ecosystem for IoT
-builder and the missing library manager.
+development.

 PlatformIO is independent from the platform, in which it is running.
 In fact,
 the only requirement is Python, which exists pretty much everywhere.
 What this